Function-free Optimization via Comparison Oracles

+This example is especially relevant when the optimal solution is attained on the boundary of $\mathcal{C}$.
+In such cases, the gradient of a smooth realization need not vanish at the optimum.
+If the gradient norm is uniformly bounded away from zero on $\mathcal C$, then the regularity radius is uniformly positive there, and Condition~\ref{cond:radius-growth} follows immediately.

-The above examples show that Condition~\ref{cond:radius-growth} is compatible with a wide range of preference relations arising in optimization.
-It should also be noted that a given preference relation can be realized by multiple functions, and a preference relation satisfying Condition~\ref{cond:radius-growth} need not be realized by any of the classes above.
+It should also be noted that a given preference relation can be realized by multiple functions that are monotone reformulations of each other (Lemma \ref{lem:phi-global}), and a preference relation satisfying Condition~\ref{cond:radius-growth} need not be realized by any of the classes above.

 We now return to Theorem~\ref{thm:ngd-fixed-radius-main}.
 Under Condition~\ref{cond:radius-growth}, the small regularity radius alternative in Theorem~\ref{thm:ngd-fixed-radius-main} can be converted into a bound on the level-set optimality gap $\DeltaLS(x)$.
 This yields the following corollary, which recovers a pure $\epsilon$-level-set guarantee for a concrete choice of parameters.